authelia/authelia/docs/content/blog/release-notes-4.38/index.md

 In addition we advise making the adjustments mentioned in this post to your configuration as several new features will not be available or even possible without making the necessary adjustments.

+It's also important to note that a couple of the configuration changes that give you access to additional features need to be done together.
+For example if you use new proxy configurations you must also use the new session configuration.

 ## Helm Chart

 Those of you interested in the Helm Chart for this please be aware the 0.9.0 release of the chart will include this